How to effectively fund your small business and manage debt

 Consider refinancing

-Corporate refinancing means to reorganise financial debt and consolidate it by restructuring existing debts.
+Corporate refinancing means restructuring existing debts through reorganisation and consolidation.
 Some businesses do this to reduce monthly interest payments, get better loan terms, reduce risk, and access more money.

-Will applying for finance affect my credit score?
+Will applying for finance affect your credit score?

 No. A business loan won't impact your credit if you keep your business and personal finances separate.
 Business loans don’t usually affect personal credit, this is because incorporated companies have their own identities.